VIS4ROB-lab/place_recognition_dataset_ral2019/README.md

 ## Corvin dataset

 The Corvin dataset was produced using aerial footage of the Corvin Castle visible.
 We produced 3 sequences at 0° , 30° , and 45°, while doing a 300-meter circular flight around the castle.
 These sequences capture a scene composed of a large range of different depths.
+By combining sequences at different angles, large changes in viewpoint can be simulated and a very challenging place recognition dataset is created.

 ### Examples
 <p float="left">